HCL-TECH-SOFTWARE/domino-backup/docs/domino-k8s-backup.md

 Domino requires several categories of persistent storage.
 Each maps to a dedicated Persistent Volume Claim (PVC) backed by a standard CSI StorageClass with ReadWriteOnce (RWO) access.
-In contrast some other applications like ST need storage which can be read and written by multiple serves at the same time with ReadWriteMany (RWX) access.
+In contrast some other applications like HCL Samtime need storage which can be read and written by multiple serves at the same time with ReadWriteMany (RWX) access.

 ### Domino Data Directories